NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

 An ``extension/UsageMultiplier`` can also be optionally provided that scales energy usage; if not provided, it is assumed to be 1.0.

+An ``extension/RatedFlowRate`` can also be optionally provided that indicates whether there is exhaust.
+If not provided, it is assumed that there is no exhaust.

 HPXML Dishwasher
 ****************